Skip to content

 The opposite is where operators are willing and able to operate the infrastructure for free because of a shared ideological mission, or more probably, because they derive utility from the product.

 Let’s consider the RTK DePIN Geodnet as an example.
 RTK is a technology which provides improved location accuracy – from meters to centimeters – for machines like UAVs and Robotics by calculating and distributing atmospheric correction values from a static ground station to the vehicles.
 For example, many farms today own or contract RTK nodes for use cases like precision farming, where the RTK equipment helps their robotic tractors more accurately plow fields.
 These farmers would not require a large token incentive to operate a DePIN RTK node instead of a regular Web2 node because they already require the node for normal business operations.
-They require less tokens than network types where the supply side isn’t also the demand side, and likely would likely maintain higher uptime because it’s core to their business success.
+They require less tokens than network types where the supply side isn’t also the demand side, and would likely maintain higher uptime because it’s core to their business success.

 Another example is Hivemapper, a dashcam company whose dashcams upload videos and information from drivers.
 Many regular people already buy dashcams to help in the event of an accident and to protect against insurance fraud.
 They are therefore willing/able to buy and operate these devices already and require fewer tokens than a network where users specifically needed to perform an action that was outside their normal benefits or behaviors.